NicolasBernaerts/debian-scripts/README.md

 # debian-scripts

-Various installation & administration scripts for Ubuntu workstation.
+Various installation & administration scripts for Debian server.

 Most of these scripts are used by some articles available under